jaythequant/kucoin-cli/README.rst

 trades such as HFT, market-making, and long-short strategies.
 Wherever possible, endpoints have been neatly wrapped to pandas DataFrames with key data acquisition enpoints thoughtfully constructed with rich configurability reducing time needed to clean and filter data.
 Trading functions are explicitly geared towards simplicity with seamless margin trade integration.
-Of special note, OHLCV acquisition from the KuCoin REST API has been overhauled to enable to user to query a multiple assets over any extended time period rather than the standard enpoints limit of a single asset with a max 1500 bars of historic data.
+Of special note, OHLCV acquisition from the KuCoin REST API has been overhauled to enable to user to query multiple assets over extended time periods despite the standard enpoint's limitations of a single asset with a max 1500 bars of historic data.
 For large scale
 ML projects, leverage the ``kucoincli.pipe`` module for a one-line function capable of piping large amounts of OHLCV data directly into the user's SQL database solution.

 * Automate the generation of a enormous SQL databases with ``kucoincli.pipe``